Why Study in Malaysia?

-Two-year programs offer a shorter, less expensive path to undergraduate degrees in the U.S. However, the majority of international students aren’t sold on their value, according to a recent study conducted by QS Enrolment Solutions.
+Two-year programs offer a shorter, less expensive path to undergraduate degrees.
+However, the majority of international students aren’t sold on their value, according to a recent study conducted by QS Enrolment Solutions.
 Here’s a closer look at the findings.

 “Remarkably Low Level of Understanding”